A090-K/INTEL-SIP/README.md

 The Simulated Internship Platform is part of the Intel® AI For Workforce program, a global AI skilling program for vocational students.
 The program aims to address the AI skill crisis and cater to growing job demands related to AI/ML by empowering the future workforce with the necessary skills for employability in the digital economy.

-## Purpose

-The purpose of this repository is to provide access to my project codes and resources related to the Simulated Internship Platform.
-These projects are designed to give me hands-on experience in AI and machine learning, allowing me to apply the concepts and techniques I have learned.

 ## Contents

 This repository contains the following: